The Most Comprehensive (86 hrs! ) Economics Course (Diploma)

 So many reasons!

-1. To quickly gain an understanding of micro and macro economics
+1. To quickly gain an understanding of microeconomics and macroeconomics

 2. To be able to assess and evaluate America's economic policies